John Lennon: Studio years, break-up and solo work: 1966–1970

 Lennon and Ono were married on 20 March 1969 and soon released a series of 14 lithographs called "Bag One" depicting scenes from their honeymoon, eight of which were deemed indecent and most of which were banned and confiscated.
 Lennon's creative focus continued to move beyond the Beatles, and between 1968 and 1969 he and Ono recorded three albums of experimental music together: Unfinished Music No. 1: Two Virgins (known more for its cover than for its music), Unfinished Music No. 2: Life with the Lions and Wedding Album.
 In 1969, they formed the Plastic Ono Band, releasing Live Peace in Toronto 1969.
 Between 1969 and 1970, Lennon released the singles "Give Peace a Chance", which was widely adopted as an anti-Vietnam War anthem, "Cold Turkey", which documented his withdrawal symptoms after he became addicted to heroin, and "Instant Karma!".

 In protest at Britain's involvement in "the Nigeria-Biafra thing" (namely, the Nigerian Civil War), its support of America in the Vietnam War and (perhaps jokingly) against "Cold Turkey" slipping down the charts, Lennon returned his MBE medal to the Queen.
-This gesture had no effect on his MBE status, which could not be renounced.
+This gesture had no effect on his MBE status, which could be renounced but ultimately only the Sovereign has the power to annul the original award.
 The medal, together with Lennon's letter, is held at the Central Chancery of the Orders of Knighthood.

-Lennon left the Beatles in September 1969, but agreed not to inform the media while the group renegotiated their recording contract.
+Lennon left the Beatles on 20 September 1969, but agreed not to inform the media while the group renegotiated their recording contract.
 He was outraged that McCartney publicised his own departure on releasing his debut solo album in April 1970.
 Lennon's reaction was, "Jesus Christ!
 He gets all the credit for it!"
 He later wrote, "I started the band.
 I disbanded it.
 It's as simple as that."
 In a December 1970 interview with Jann Wenner of Rolling Stone magazine, he revealed his bitterness towards McCartney, saying, "I was a fool not to do what Paul did, which was use it to sell a record."
 Lennon also spoke of the hostility he perceived the other members had towards Ono, and of how he, Harrison and Starr "got fed up with being sidemen for Paul ...
 After Brian Epstein died we collapsed.
 Paul took over and supposedly led us.
 But what is leading us when we went round in circles?"